TheMEMOLab/Bio326-NMBU/Doc/01_Metagenomic_Assembly.md

 #> TAGCGGCTTTATCTTCAAGATCCAGGCCAACATGAACCCGGCTCACAGAGACCGGCTCGCATTCTCCCGCATCTGCTCCGGCGAGTTCCAGAGAGGCATGACCGCCACGCTGTCCCGCACGGGCAAACCCATCA
 ```

-If you look closely, you will observe the repeating pattern of "@, sequence, +, quality" for every fourth lines.
+If you look closely, you will observe the repeating pattern of "@, *sequence*, +, *quality*" for every fourth lines.

 You can use the arrow keys on your keyboard to get a very real feeling about length of some of these reads.
-Remember that since every forth line encodes the quality for each position using all basic computer characters including symbols, numbers and text: Hence the seemingly random lines of garble.
+Remember that since every forth line encodes the quality for each position using all basic computer characters including symbols, numbers and text: It mostly looks like a random garble.

 Wikipedia is a good place to learn more about the fastq format (https://en.wikipedia.org/wiki/FASTQ_format) which is widely used in biological sequencing workflows.

 ## Quality control and filtering of the raw reads 🛂

-Sometimes when we sequence, we see a lot of low quality reads that we want to get rid of, because they mostly contain noise that confuse the downstream analysis.
+Sometimes when we sequence, we see a lot of low quality reads.
+These, we want to get rid of, because they mostly contain noise that possibly confuse the downstream analysis.

 By specifying `--min_length 1000` and `--keep_percent 90` we keep only the reads that live up to these requirements.

-?? check out your fastq with zcat

 📝 Create a file named 01a_filter-filtlong.sh with the following contents, and submit the job with sbatch: Make sure to change the <path to raw reads> into the path of the actual raw reads.
 If you copied the raw reads file to your current directory, you can just put the filename.